China Initiative: End

 On 23 February 2022, the DOJ announced that it was ending the China Initiative, largely due to "perceptions that it unfairly painted Chinese Americans and United States residents of Chinese origin as disloyal."
 Assistant Attorney General for National Security Matthew Olsen said the decision did not mean the DOJ was abandoning its response to the threat posed by China, but rather that it wanted to pursue that goal differently.
 According to Olsen, the DOJ will continue to combat threats posed by the Chinese government; it will also continue to pursue the cases begun under the program.

 The China Initiative cases typically involved lying or omitting information on disclosure forms.
 Some cases resulted in convictions, like that of Charles Lieber (who was found guilty of making false statements to federal officials and filing false tax returns) and Meyya Meyyappan (a NASA scientist who pled guilty to making false statements to federal officials).
 Others have been reined in or abandoned, like that of Gang Chen, or defeated in trial like Anming Hu's.
+The suicide of Jane Ying Wu from Northwestern University is reported to be caused by the impact of the China initiative.
 A review of existing cases was conducted and the DOJ is "comfortable with where those cases are."